MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 Gets the data stored in the Value object as a list of sequences with variable length in one-hot vector format.
 This method returns an IList<IList<T>>.
 Each element of the outer list represents a sequence.
 Each sequence, represented by IList<int>, contains a variable number of samples.
 Each sample is represented by an index to the one-hot vector.
 The number of samples is the count of elements in IList<int>.

 Parameter:
-*  `outputVariable`: The variable that `this` Value denotes to.
+*  `outputVariable`: The variable that the Value denotes to.
 The size of the one-hot vector should match that defined in the variable.

 ***
 ### The following methods will be deprecated soon.
 Please use GetDenseData() and GetOneHotData() described above.